someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 Only edit `~/.znc/configs/znc.conf` if ZNC not running.

+Honestly, somehow I'm just running it as my regular user so I just launch `znc` as that regular user.

 ### SSL + more

 Create the certificate or whatever (note I'm using the web root from [my Whisper Radio setup](/showcase/whisper-radio) but you may wanna just use the `--standalone` option instead; I selected *webroot* when prompted):